 PGY-1 Pharmacy Residency Program

-West Florida Healthcare is proud to be the only hospital in the area to offer all-private rooms as well as the area’s only Accredited Chest Pain Center.
-The facility is also an Advanced Primary Stroke Center and is the area’s only accredited Breast Imaging Center of Excellence.
-The West Florida Healthcare campus includes the all private room acute care hospital, the area’s only comprehensive physical rehabilitation hospital, a mental health facility and a cancer center.
-Affiliated with HCA, the nation’s leading provider of healthcare, West Florida Healthcare offers major services in oncology, orthopedics, cardiology/cardiovascular surgery, neurology/neurosurgery, emergency care, behavioral health, obstetrics, rehabilitative medicine and many other medical specialties.
+West Florida Healthcare is proud to be the only hospital in the area to offer all private rooms as well as the area’s first Accredited Chest Pain Center.
+The facility is also an Advanced Primary Stroke Center, the area’s first accredited Breast Imaging Center of Excellence, and proudly provides market-leading quality outcomes performance.
+The West Florida Healthcare campus includes the all private room acute care hospital, the area’s only comprehensive, CARF-accredited physical rehabilitation hospital, a mental health facility, and a cancer center.
+Affiliated with HCA, the nation’s leading provider of healthcare, West Florida Healthcare meets the community’s healthcare needs in major services such as oncology, orthopedics, cardiology, cardiovascular surgery, robotic-assisted surgery, critical care, neurology/neurosurgery, emergency care, urology, behavioral health, gastroenterology, obstetrics, pulmonary, and rehabilitative medicine.

-Our supportive, close-knit workplace means a friendly, caring, patient-centered environment with one-on-one daily interactions with directors/preceptors, private office space and laptop access to all of the necessary clinical tools (including PubMed, Clinical Pharmacology, Sentri-7 and more).
+Our supportive, close-knit workplace means a friendly, caring, patient-centered environment with one-on-one daily interactions with directors/preceptors, private resident office space, personal laptop and full access to all of the necessary clinical tools (i.e. PubMed, Clinical Pharmacology, Sentri-7, etc.).

 - Pharmacy Department